 Statements in the brief should always be measurable (this is essential when working with others) and specific, to avoid ambiguity.
 For example, ‘formal dining space for six people with shade overhead between June and September’ is far better than ‘space to sit and dine with friends’.
 Note that parts of the brief might change, but you still need one, otherwise the project will lack clarity and inevitably cost more than planned.

-As many gardens are remodelled at the same time as undertaking a house renovation, so a good designer will liaise with your architect and main contractor to help make sure the combined project runs smoothly.
-If your budget prohibits taking on a designer, at the very least consider a day’s consultancy to help steer you in the right direction (from £275 to £750 per day).
+As many gardens are remodeled at the same time as undertaking a house renovation, so a good designer will liaise with your architect and main contractor to help make sure the combined project runs smoothly.
+If your budget prohibits taking on a designer full-time but if you aren't that confident flying solo, you could consider just a day’s consultancy to help steer you in the right direction.

-When looking for modern garden ideas and inspiration, as mentioned, there are so many avenues to explore on social media – think Pinterest and Instagram.
-For more classic garden designs, you may want to use the RHS Encyclopedia of Garden Design, RHS The Urban Gardener, Heidi Howcroft’s Garden Design: A Book of Ideas and John Brookes’ legendary Small Garden Book that can all help you to develop ideas with your wants and needs in mind.
+For more classic garden designs, you may want to use books such as the RHS Encyclopedia of Garden Design (opens in new tab), RHS The Urban Gardener (opens in new tab), Heidi Howcroft’s Garden Design: A Book of Ideas (opens in new tab) and John Brookes’ legendary Small Garden Book (opens in new tab) that can all help you to develop ideas with your wants and needs in mind.

 Magazines are also good for inspiration, and specialist ones keep up with key trends at important flower shows, like Chelsea and Hampton Court – useful if you can’t visit in person.

-Go to public gardens that are part of large estates and country homes to see materials and planting combinations.
-Better still, seek out local plots of a similar size to your own that open as part of the National Gardens Scheme (NGS).
+Go to open public gardens that are part of large estates and country homes to see materials and planting combinations.
+Better still, seek out local plots of a similar size to your own that open as part of the National Gardens Scheme (opens in new tab) (NGS).
 You’ll discover everything from traditional cottage gardens to contemporary courtyards.
-Find them in the NGS Yellow Book.